 Kevin Mc Carthy was born in White Plains, N.Y. in 1955, shortly before his family moved to Westport, CT..
-With his father, a successful
+With his father,

+an art protege.
 Here, with the run of his father's studio, was born his interest in art.

 Kevin first took art classes at Staples High School, where a liberal education allowed him an opportunity to build a solid artistic

 background.
 He went on a family trip to Italy, and it was there through the works of Michelangelo and other Renaissance artists' fountains

 and monuments that his lifelong interest in sculpting formed.
 Later in life, he worked in Forest Fenn's foundry where he learned about